 Who doesn’t love cool refreshing coconut water to drink on a hot day?
-Coconut water contains much-needed electrolytes of our body.
+Coconut water contains much-needed electrolytes for our body.
 The inner white pulp of the coconut is also nutritious to provide you enough calories to survive.
-It is true that this husked fruit can be a lifesaver if you ever lost on an isolated island.
+It is true that this husked fruit can be a lifesaver if you are ever lost on an isolated island.
 One fun fact about coconut is that though it is called a nut, it is actually not a nut.

-Growing a coconut tree from a store bought coconut with husk
+Growing a coconut tree from a store-bought coconut with husk

 Some people want to keep it easy by putting the coconut on the ground in a dark warm place.
 Coconut loves warm places to grow and the outer fibrous husk can be softened keeping in a moist place.
 But this technique takes time and no guarantee that your coconut is sprouting inside.

-Growing a coconut tree from a store bought husked coconut
+Growing a coconut tree from a store-bought husked coconut

 If you have bought a husked coconut from a store it becomes easy to monitor your sprouting coconut.
-Make sure you have bought a matured brown coconut and three eyes at the top are not damaged.
+Make sure you have bought a matured brown coconut and the three eyes at the top are not damaged.
 The shoot and root will come out from one of the eyes, most probably from the smaller circular one.

-As shown in the video keep the coconut in water for about three to five days.
+As shown in the above video keep the coconut in water for about three to five days.
 And then take a plastic bag, put the coconut in it which will maintain the required moisture inside the bag.
 You can also use a wet cloth to wrap around the coconut not blocking the sprouting eye.

-While growing coconut in a pot you should note that your container is 12 inches deep and can hold about 10 gallons of soil and well-drained.
+While growing coconut in a pot you should note that your container is 12 inches deep and can hold about 10 gallons of soil and is well-drained.

 Fill your pot with well-drained soil maintaining a pH of 5 to 8.
 Sandy, loamy soil is good for coconut three.
 You can use green compost or NPK(nitrogen, phosphorus, and potassium) combination fertilizer for better growth.

-Growing coconuts in open field
+Growing coconut saplings in the open field

 Preferably select a place not too close to a big tree, big trees have big roots that take up most of the nutrients and water from the soil.
 Big trees do cover a large area making it difficult for the sunlight to fall directly.
-You can grow coconut in the US in an open space where the weather does not go freezing cold, mostly Hawaii, southern and central Florida have higher chances of growing coconut plant well.
+You can grow coconut in the US in an open space where the weather does not go freezing cold, mostly Hawaii, southern and central Florida have higher chances of growing coconut plants well.

 Water your plant twice a week.
 Depending upon the plant size the quantity of water may differ.
 Water two to three liters of water to a new coconut sapling or five to seven liters of water if it has grown big.
 If it’s the rainy season may not need it twice a week.
 In the early stage when the coconut sprout is growing it needs generally more water.